suvrodp/Sentiment-Analysis-From-Text-Feedback/README.md

       1. They can be installed using the ```pip install -r requirements.txt``` command in the terminal

+5. Finally run the project using ```streamlit run predictor.py``` in the terminal
+6. A local web app will be deployed which has the necessary instructions to analyze the sentiment of your review.

 ## Files in the repository
 1. main.py - This is the python file where we have trained our ML model.
 1. predictor.py - This is the python file where we have made our predictor and necessary codes to deploy our model.